 On fresh, unpacked snow the energy requirement can easily double again due to having to push the snowshoes through unpacked powder.

-Snowshoeing typically burns twice the number of calories than simply walking or hiking on level terrain at the same speed.
+Snowshoeing typically burns twice the number of calories as simply walking or hiking on level terrain at the same speed.
 Varying the terrain and type of snow can drastically increase the energy requirement.

 Statistics about snowshoeing gleaned from the Medicine in Sports and Exercise journal correlates body weight to the number of calories burned per hour.